 Step 4: Downsize files and programs

-As a word of caution, if you’re manually reviewing programs, don’t simply delete something because you don’t recognize the file or program name.
+If you’re manually reviewing programs, don’t simply delete something because you don’t recognize the file or program name.
 That could be a great way to delete an essential operating program and end up with a nonworking computer.

 Step 5: Create a backup

-The final step on your spring cleaning to-do list is to back up all your very important data.
+The final step on your spring cleaning to-do list is to back up all your important data.

 But you don’t have to learn the hard way.
 Buy an external hard drive and back up your files today.
 Or even better, use a cloud application to access your files anywhere.
 Many offer free storage that will meet basic needs.